brennanbrunsvik/hk_anis/README.md

 # Make HK stacks that incorporate radial anisotropy

+This repository will be re-cleaned and organized upon acceptance of the corresponding manuscript.
+Right now, some script names may not be as expected.
+If you are trying to use this repository before acceptance of the manuscript, then after downloading the IRIS EARS data, you can run hk_ears_loop.m and show_many_stats.m to reproduce some figures from the paper.

 Take seismic receiver functions and make HK stacks, while accounting for radial anisotropy.
 This package accompanies the paper "Radial anisotropy in receiver function H−κ stacks" by Brennan Brunsvik and Zach Eilon, submitted to SRL on 2023/04/13.
 Please feel free to contact me (brennanbrunsvik@ucsb.edu) if you need any help or would like my collaboration.
 We would be very happy if somebody wanted to convert all of this to Python.

 - hk_ears.m: Make anisotropic HK stack on receiver functions from the IRIS-EARS dataset.
 Can loop over many stations, or just do one station.
 You can modify this to use receiver functions from any station.